GlowyGhost/Luauncher/README.md

-sleep() --Sleeps for the duration in milliseconds. openApp() --Opens the app name sent in by the function. closeApp() --Closes the app name sent in by the function. isAppOpen() --Returns a bool if the app name sent in is open. isWindowOpen() --Returns a bool if the window name is open. openURL() --Opens the URL.
+sleep() --Sleeps for the duration in milliseconds. openApp() --Opens the app name sent in by the function. closeApp() --Closes the app name sent in by the function. forceCloseApp() --Closes the app name sent in by the function. isAppOpen() --Returns a bool if the app name sent in is open. isWindowOpen() --Returns a bool if the window name is open. openURL() --Opens the URL.